 There are those rare times when unethical doctors perform unnecessary surgeries for no other reason than money.
 In 2015, Dr. Harry Persaud, a cardiologist in Westlake near Cleveland, was sentenced to 20 years in prison for performing many unnecessary heart procedures and overbilling insurance companies, in which he made about $7 million.
 After learning of Persaud’s actions, former patients filed medical malpractice claims against him.
 This is an unusual case where the doctor violated his standard of care toward his patients intentionally rather than negligently.

-Unnecessary Surgery Does Not Automatically Mean You Can Sue
+Unnecessary Surgery Does Not Automatically Mean You Can Sue for Damages

 One of the issues when discussing unnecessary surgery is determining exactly what is “unnecessary.”
 Doctors can rarely guarantee a result, and outcomes are different from patient to patient.
 Any time your doctor recommends surgery, it is always wise to get a second or even a third opinion.